muratk3n/thirdwave/en/2014/07/from-top-ten-myths-about-israeli.md

 # Myth #10

-The U.S. is an honest broker and has sought to bring about peace in the Middle East.
+"The U.S. is an honest broker and has sought to bring about peace in the Middle East".

 Rhetoric aside, the U.S. supports Israel’s policies, including its illegal occupation and other violations of international humanitarian